nibasya/MozjpegGUI/MozJpegGUI/Ship/x64_Global/ReadMe.txt

   1. Added functionality to save the images into the save folder as the original one.
   2. Fixed issue: Some texts in the GUI was hidden.
  Ver.
 1.2:
-  1. Fixed bug: If filename includes empty space, the software failes to write in correct filename Ver.
+  1. Fixed bug: If filename includes empty space, the software fails to write in correct filename Ver.
 1.1:
   1. The software now shows error message instead of shutting down itself when an error has happened in mozjpeg.
   2. The software now can read .BMP files which is stored in top-down style; which is very rare.